44 Positive Environmental Success Stories - April 2024

 Photo by Augusto Lopes / Unsplash

-EuroNews wrote despite no legal force, cycling advocates have greeted an undertaking by governments and MEPs to make Europe a more bike friendly place.
+Euronews wrote despite no legal force, cycling advocates have greeted an undertaking by governments and MEPs to make Europe a more bike friendly place.
 EU governments have committed to build more cycle lanes and secure parking places, improve safety for riders, and promote schemes to encourage a switch from four wheels to two.

 Time wrote about a newly developed cargo plane created to facilitate the shipping of gigantic wind blades to challenging locations.
-The planes volume is ten times greater than that of a 747 and a cargo hold capable of carrying a nearly 350-ft blade.
+The plane's volume is ten times greater than that of a 747 and a cargo hold capable of carrying a nearly 350-ft blade.
 Because wind farms are typically built in remote locations, the plane will also be capable of landing on short, unpaved airstrips.

-Positive News Roundup - Monday, 8th April
+Positive News Round up — Monday, 8th April

 assorted-color disposable cup lot